txthinking/denolib/readme.md

 * No middlewares, no wildcard route, no group route
 * Less design, prefer raw SQL, raw redis commands
 * A http client with concepts of http protocol
+* Recommend for api server, separate upload server and static server
 * Javascript, no class, no typescript

 ### Table of Contents